Ita Buttrose: Controversies

 In 2023 Buttrose was implicated in a controversy concerning the dismissal of ABC Radio Sydney presenter Antoinette Lattouf.
 Her truthfulness and her understanding of protocol and procedure at the ABC was challenged when Federal Court Justice Darryl Rangiah ordered the ABC to pay Lattouf $70,000 following the illegal actions of the ABC, Buttrose and several staff members.
-In response to a campaign coordinated by Lindy Blashki and other members of the 'Lawyers for Israel' WhatsApp group, Buttrose applied pressure to Lattouf's manager to have her dismissed, a claim that was explicitly reinforced by Justice Rangiah’s Federal Court condemnation of the ABC’s capitulation to “pro-Israel lobbyists” who had specifically used Buttrose to “cancel” Lattouf.
+In response to a campaign of a WhatsApp group, Buttrose applied pressure to Lattouf's manager to have her dismissed, a claim that was explicitly reinforced by Justice Rangiah's Federal Court condemnation of the ABC's capitulation to “pro-Israel lobbyists” who had specifically used Buttrose to “cancel” Lattouf.

 During Federal Court proceedings, private communications and an affidavit by ABC Managing Director David Anderson indicated that Buttrose had intervened in the termination process.
-The documents revealed that she pressured senior executives to remove Lattouf and forwarded several complaints by lobbyists to Chief Content Officer Chris Oliver-Taylor—allegedly bypassing the broadcaster’s standard disciplinary procedures.
+The documents revealed that she pressured senior executives to remove Lattouf and forwarded several complaints by lobbyists to Chief Content Officer Chris Oliver-Taylor—allegedly bypassing the broadcaster's standard disciplinary procedures.
 Buttrose described Lattouf as an "activist" and the Court found she "wanted Ms Lattouf gone as soon as possible."
 While the Federal Court found Buttrose "placed pressure" on Oliver-Taylor to dismiss Lattouf, she did “not materially contribute” to the decision.

 Critics have argued that such interventions by senior ABC management could undermine internal governance and editorial independence, and the ABC's management faced criticism for its handling over Lattouf's dismissal.
-The ABC had maintained until the trial's conclusion that Lattouf’s dismissal adhered to its internal policies and defended the actions of Buttrose, Oliver-Taylor and David Anderson, but was later retracted in an apology by Managing Director Hugh Marks who acknowledged that "many millions of dollars have been spent that shouldn’t have been spent” and that “the matter was not handled in line with our values and expectations”.
+The ABC had maintained until the trial's conclusion that Lattouf's dismissal adhered to its internal policies and defended the actions of Buttrose, Oliver-Taylor and David Anderson, but was later retracted in an apology by Managing Director Hugh Marks who acknowledged that “many millions of dollars have been spent that shouldn’t have been spent” and that “the matter was not handled in line with our values and expectations”.

+In the UNSW Centre for Healthy Brain Ageing (CHeBA) National Webinar Event Unapologetically Ita: In Conversation with Professor Henry Brodaty AO on 18 November 2025, while promoting her autobiography, Unapologetically Ita, Buttrose made the following statements about immigration in Australia: “Well, I think we’re more divided.
+I don’t think the multicultural society that we’ve spoken about so proudly in Australia is working as well as it could be.
+And that’s because we’ve allowed divisive groups to come into Australia.
+But – and that’s fine.
+I mean, we need all points of view, but this is Australia.
+So I think we have to be emphatic that you try and live our way, not the way you did when you were in the country that you left to become an Australian, because most people that do come here do end up taking our citizenship.”